 If you’ve ever wanted to take a closer look at the night sky above us, look no further than Public Open Night at Boston University’s Coit Observatory, located on top of the Physics Research Building.
-Every Wednesday, as long as the weather is clear, BU’s astronomy department hosts observation nights, starting at 8:30pm during the spring and summer months.
+Every Wednesday, as long as the weather is clear, BU’s astronomy department hosts observation nights, starting at 8:30pm.
 You’ll be able to see the night sky and learn about astronomy along the way!
 Read more about the weekly event here.

 2. Spend some time at the Boston Public Library

 Is there any activity more peaceful than wandering through the Public Library?
 Particularly during the hotter moths, the Library is a great spot to cool off and sit down, or to check out some new books and get some reading done.
-While you’re there, consider stopping by the Library’s Tea Room for afternoon tea or evening cocktails.
+While you’re there, consider stopping by the Library’s Tea Room for afternoon tea.

 At the ICA, youths 18 and under always receive free museum admission.
 Plus, every Thursday the museum offers free admission to everyone, which is available online at 10am on the day of the event.
 If you snag tickets quickly, it’s an excellent weekday or weeknight activity!